 Insects Approved For Human Consumption

-Experts claim that due to their high protein and nutritional content, insects represent less than 1% of the carbon footprint of livestock, boosting their sustainable attributes.
+Experts claim that insects represent less than 1% of the carbon footprint of livestock.

-Edible insects can offer between 35% and 60% of their dry weight as protein, which is more than some plant sources, including soybeans, and more than traditional meat and eggs.
+Edible insects can offer between 35% and 60% of their dry weight as protein.
+It is more than some plant sources, including soybeans, and more than traditional meat and eggs.

-For example, the European Commission has approved more varieties of insect protein for human consumption including house crickets and lesser mealworm larvae.
+For example, the European Commission has approved more varieties of insect protein for human consumption.
+These include house crickets and lesser mealworm larvae.

-The mealworms can be sold in dried, frozen, paste, and powder form, but the crickets can only be offered as a partially defatted powder ingredient.
+The mealworms can be sold in dried, frozen, paste, and powder form.
+The crickets can only be offered as a partially defatted powder ingredient.

 For the European Commission: